 Tess's stories have darkened the pages of anthologies and magazines for years.
 Find a list here.

 Coming to the boil, or bubbling under?
 See what other dark delights Tess has in store for her readers...

 Great news today.
 After a brief delay while Amazon checked my rights, my darkly humorous psychological noir ‘Raise the Blade’ has gone live on both Kindle and Kindle Unlimited...

-Don't just take Tess's word for it - other people have enjoyed her writing too.
-Here's what they've been kind enough to say:
+Don't just take Tess's word for it - here's what other readers have said

 "Tess Makovesky writes with an immediacy that pulls you instantly into the story."

 "...splendidly crafted to mislead readers... before kicking them in the gut..."